Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/src/samples/java/README.md

 data returned may exceed the stated limits.
 One approach for overcoming these limits is to split the queries into multiple smaller queries using different time ranges.

 This workaround allows you to avoid the cost of exporting data to a storage account (and potentially the cost of the storage account as well).

 **Disclaimer:** This approach of splitting data retrieval into smaller queries is useful when dealing with a few GBs of data or a few millions records per hour.
 For larger data sets, [exporting][logs_data_export] is recommended.

+We've provided a sample that demonstrates how to split a large query into a batch query based on the number of rows.
+The sample can be found here.
+We've also provided a sample that demonstrates how to split a large query into a batch query based on the size of the data returned.
+The sample can be found here.

-This sample shows how to parition a large query into smaller queries using the `LogsBatchQuery` class.
-The sample provides examples for row-based partitioning and byte-size partitioning.
+These sample shows how to partition a large query into smaller queries using the `LogsBatchQuery` class.
 The partitioning is based on the timestamp "TimeGenerated".

 This sample is suitable for simple data retrieval queries that utilize a subset of KQL operators.
 The subset of KQL operators supported are can be found [here][kql_language_subset].

+## Troubleshooting

+Troubleshooting steps can be found [here][SDK_README_TROUBLESHOOTING].

 ## Next steps